 - The need for hiring extra specialists if you plan to expand the project.

-Pros and Cons of Hiring a Single Developer
+Pros and cons of hiring a development team

 A development team is necessary for bigger-scale and/or multiplatform projects.
 According to our experts at Requestum, the pros of this decision can include: